Medical blogs are a vital part of successful healthcare marketing.

 The individuals you’re trying to help use Google to search for nearly every aspect of healthcare and wellness.

 When your blog answers a user’s search query, you position yourself for success.
-To be the service provider they go to when they need help.
+You could easily become the service provider they go to when they need help.

 Blogging helps boost your site’s SEO quality.